 - Line a cookie sheet with aluminum foil or use non-stick cookie sheet; and set aside.

-- Melt butter with sugar, syrup and water in a non-stick frying pan on medium-high heat and stir.
+- Melt butter with sugar, water, corn syrup, and salt in a non-stick frying pan on medium-high heat and stir.
 When the butter is melted, add the almonds.
 Bring to a boil.

 - Stirring in the salt and vanilla.

 - Stir continuously until mixture thickens and turns to almost a caramel color, 300 degrees F. The almonds will brown a bit.
 This takes about 10 – 15 minutes.
 You will know when it is done when you really cannot stir it anymore, but it just moves about the pan as one piece.

 - Pour the mixture onto the cookie sheet and spread it as thin as possible.

 - While it is still hot, add chocolate morsels and spread evenly on top.
 It will melt as you are spreading it.
 If using, sprinkled a half cup of minced almonds on top of the chocolate before it sets.
 Lightly tap the nuts into the chocolate.

 - Place in the refrigerator to speed up cooling for about 10.
 Then let completely cool at room temperature.

 - Once cooled move to a chopping board.
 Using a butcher knife slice in long strips and then cut in smaller pieces.